 There are many methods that you can try that aren’t so much on the charts.
 The ones that people seem to avoid, but the ones that can save you so much money in the long run.
 The first one we want to talk about is solar panels and solar power.
 It’s still not as popular as it could be, probably because it’s rather expensive.
 But the expense you pay in the first place will more than be covered by the money you’re going to be able to save in the long run.
 You can easily buy some of your own solar panels, and have them installed by a company to save some money.
 Solar panels can also be portable, so if you decided to move home in the near future you wouldn’t be missing out.
 You can learn more here about portable solar panels and whether you should be purchasing some!
 The effect solar panels have on the environment is great.
 It’s encouraging homes to use solar powered energy, rather than the traditional electricity that most home use.
 Therefore, the less nuclear power and other source we’re using, the more we’re going to be saving the environment.

-This is really important, not only to try and save you some money on your household bills, but to also make sure you’re helping the environment.
+This is really important, not only to try and save you some money on your household bills, but to also make sure your home helping the environment.
 The first thing you can do it try and lower water shortages is lower the amount of time that people are spending in the shower.
 Limit it to 15 minutes at the max, and only one shower a day, and you should save so much money.
 As for energy, keeping the lights turned off during the day, and using energy saving lightbulbs is always going to help.

 Your family will often be the cause of your overuse of electricity and water within the home, especially when younger children are involved.
 They’re just not as clued up as to what they’re doing, and they can be really wasteful.
 As they grow up, educate them on the importance of conserving energy and water to try and help the environment, as well as to save mommy and daddy money!